AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-overview.md

    **Note:** If single sign-on is enabled, you only need to provide your email address when signing in to AVEVA Connect.
 You may be prompted to sign into your corporate Sign-In page.

-1. From the AVEVA Connect home page, click on the folder that represents your organization's services.
+1. From the AVEVA Connect home page, select the folder that represents your organization's services.

    **Result:** The applications available from this namespace account are displayed below the folder.

-1. Click on the tile that represents AVEVA Data Hub.
+1. Select the tile that represents AVEVA Data Hub.

    **Result:** The AVEVA Data Hub portal opens.